Ironclad Oath: Reconstruction

 The oath was a critical factor in removing many ex-Confederates from the political arena during the Reconstruction era of the late 1860s.
 To take the Ironclad Oath, a person had to swear he had never borne arms against the Union or supported the Confederacy: that is, he had "never voluntarily borne arms against the United States", had "voluntarily" given "no aid, countenance, counsel or encouragement" to persons in rebellion; and had exercised or attempted to exercise the functions of no office under the Confederacy.
 The oath was detested by ex-Confederates, some of whom called it "The Damnesty Oath."

 Congress devised the oath in July 1862 for all federal employees, lawyers, and federal elected officials.
-Congress, in turn, made it voluntary for the incoming 38th United States Congress.
-In 1863, Lincoln proposed the Ten percent plan, which suggested that this same oath apply to 10% Southern voters as part of Reconstruction.
-Congress then attempted to apply the oath to 51% of Southern voters in the Wade–Davis Bill of 1864 but was pocket vetoed by President Abraham Lincoln.
+Congress in turn made it voluntary for the incoming 38th United States Congress.
+In 1863, President Abraham Lincoln proposed the ten percent plan, which suggested that this same oath apply to 10% Southern voters as part of Reconstruction.
+Congress then attempted to apply the oath to a majority of Southern voters in the Wade–Davis Bill of 1864, which was pocket vetoed by Lincoln.
 President Andrew Johnson opposed the oath altogether.
 Lincoln believed the Ironclad Oath to be an essential part of Reconstruction.
-In 1864 Congress made the oath mandatory, but overlooked perjury when it came to seating southern Republicans.
-The historian Harold Hyman says that in 1866, northern Representatives "described the oath as the last bulwark against the return of ex-rebels to power, the barrier behind which Southern Unionists and Negroes protected themselves."
+In 1864 Congress made the oath mandatory but overlooked perjury when it came to seating southern Republicans.
+Historian Harold Hyman says that in 1866 northern Representatives "described the oath as the last bulwark against the return of ex-rebels to power, the barrier behind which Southern Unionists and Negroes protected themselves."

 The first Supplemental Reconstruction Act (March 23, 1867) required an oath of past loyalty for any man in the South to vote.
 The local registrar had to swear that he had never held office under the Confederacy nor given aid or comfort to it.
 They also had to take the ironclad oath.

 In 1867, the US Supreme Court held that the federal ironclad oath for attorneys and the similar Missouri state oath for ministers, teachers, and other professionals were unconstitutional because they violated the constitutional prohibitions against bills of attainder and ex post facto laws.

-In March 1867, Radicals in Congress passed a law that prohibited anyone from voting in the election of delegates to state constitutional conventions or in the subsequent ratification who was prohibited from holding office under Section 3 of the pending Fourteenth Amendment: Those exclusions were less inclusive than the requirements of the Ironclad Oath.
+In March 1867, Radicals in Congress passed a law that prohibited anyone from voting in the election of delegates to state constitutional conventions or in the subsequent ratification who was prohibited from holding office under Section 3 of the pending Fourteenth Amendment.
+Those exclusions were less inclusive than the requirements of the Ironclad Oath.
 The exclusions allowed the Republican coalitions to carry the elections in every southern state except Virginia.
 The Republican-dominated legislatures wrote and enacted new state constitutions that applied to all state officials and could not be repealed by an ordinary legislature vote.